-Students will also attend workshops that expose them to the social, cultural, and economic history of each country including seminars on topics such as HIV/AIDS in the workplace or Business in Informal Settlements.
+Students also attend workshops that expose them to the social, cultural, and economic history of each country including seminars on topics such as HIV/AIDS in the workplace or Business in Informal Settlements.

 An exclusive offering for students from top universities with a demonstrated and sincere interest in pursuing a career in social impact or international development.

-Mentors will help guide the design and development of key deliverables and provide fellows with an introduction to consulting frameworks, while group coaching workshops with locally sourced professional executive-level coaches will help the fellows develop an action plan to determine their post-graduation career goals.
+Mentors help guide the design and development of key deliverables and provide fellows with an introduction to consulting frameworks, while group coaching workshops with locally sourced professional executive-level coaches help the fellows develop an action plan to determine their post-graduation career goals.

-Additionally, professionals from leading development consulting firms, Impact investment hubs, micro-finance institutions, social enterprises, NGOs, and international bodies will discuss the work they do and make recommendations on how to enter these sectors.
+Additionally, professionals from leading development consulting firms, Impact investment hubs, micro-finance institutions, social enterprises, NGOs, and international bodies discuss the work they do and make recommendations on how to enter these sectors.

 Building The Leaders Of Tomorrow